christinegnw/gnw_geo_skill_library/README.md

-GNW Consulting
+# GNW Consulting

-## Generative Engine Optimization (GEO) — helping brands get found, cited, and recommended by AI.**
+## Generative Engine Optimization (GEO) — helping brands get found, cited, and recommended by AI.

 As search shifts from ten blue links to AI-generated answers, being visible in Google isn't enough.
-GNW Consulting helps businesses show up inside the answers given by ChatGPT, Perplexity, Google AI Overviews, Claude, and other generative engines — not just rank for keywords, but get *cited, quoted, and recommended*.
+GNW Consulting helps businesses show up inside the answers given by ChatGPT, Perplexity, Google AI Overviews, Claude, and other generative engines — not just rank for keywords, but get cited, quoted, and recommended.

 ## What is GEO?